-For example: If the node ID is 1, then the first byte has the value as B(A' + 1 = B).
+For example: If the node ID is 1, then the first byte has the value as B ('A' + 1 = B).

-The key format of the data disks configured as parallel disk groups under CVM is as follows:
+The key format of the data disks configured as parallel disk groups under Cluster Volume Manager (CVM) is as follows:

-Byte 0 1 2 3 4 5 6 7 Value A+nID Р G R DGcount DGcount DGcount DGcount where DGcount is the count of disk group in the configuration (consumes four bytes).
+Byte 0 1 2 3 4 5 6 7 Value A+nID Р G R DGcount DGcount DGcount DGcount where DGcount is the count of disk groups in the configuration (consumes four bytes).

-By default, CVM uses unique fencing key for each disk group.
+By default, CVM uses a unique fencing key for each disk group.
 However, some arrays have a restriction on the total number of unique keys that can be registered.
-In such cases, you can use the same\key\for\alldgs tunable parameter to change the default behavior.
+In such cases, you can use the same key for alldgs tunable parameter to change the default behavior.
 The default value of the parameter is off.
-If your configuration hits the storage array limit on total number of unique keys, you can turn the value on using the vxdefault command as follows:
+If your configuration hits the storage array limit on total number of unique keys, you can change the value to on using the vxdefault command as follows:

 '''

 vxdefault set same_key_for_alldgs on

 vxdefault list

+KEYWORD

-KEYWORD CURRENT-VALUE DEFAULT-VALUE
+CURRENT-VALUE DEFAULT-VALUE

-...
+same key for alldgs on

+off

 '''